-IAC has two laminated immunization schedules for 2013-one for children/teens and one for adults.
+IAC has two laminated immunization schedules for 2013-one for adults and one for children/teens.
 Based on CDC's immunization schedules, these laminated schedules are covered with a tough, washable coating.
 This allows them to stand up to a year's worth of use as at-your-fingertips guides to immunization and as teaching tools you can use to give patients and parents authoritative information.
 Plus, each schedule includes a guide to vaccine contraindications and precautions, an additional feature that will help you make on-the-spot determinations about the safety of vaccinating patients of any age.